Article I. Membership

 ATA Annual Operating Budget Account:

 Funds to be deployed for the annual operating expenses of ATA-Houston shall be deposited in a bank and controlled by the ATA-Houston President and the Treasurer.
-At the start of his/her term, ATA- Houston President shall present an Annual Operating Budget proposal to the Board and Directors and obtain their approval.
-Board of Directors, after approving this budget, shall establish the amount of excess funds that must be maintained in the ATA-Houston Annual Operating Budget.
-In cases where there will be excess or insufficient funds in the Annual Operating Account, ATA-Houston Board may authorize transfer of funds from the ATA-Houston Reserve Fund Account.
-Funds in the ATA-Houston Operating Account shall not be used for investment purposes other than bank interest received on balance
+At the start of his/her term, ATA-Houston President shall present an Annual Operating Budget proposal to the Board and Directors and obtain their approval.
+The Board of Directors, after approving this budget, shall establish the number of excess funds that must be maintained in the ATA-Houston Annual Operating Budget.
+In cases where there will be excess or insufficient funds in the Annual Operating Account, ATA-Houston Board may authorize the transfer of funds from the ATA-Houston Reserve Fund Account.
+Funds in the ATA-Houston Operating Account shall not be used for investment purposes other than bank interest received on the balance.

 ATA Reserve Fund Account: